 A study of word recognition strategies with emphasis on phonics.
-Teaching techniques for vocabulary and comprehension, reading in content areas, and interrelatedness of reading and writing are also addressed.
+Teaching techniques for vocabulary and comprehension, reading in content areas, and interrelatedness of reading and writing will also be addressed.
 Standards from IRA and Georgia Performance Standards are used in combination with various approaches to effective instruction in planning effective lessons for experiences in local schools.